dotnet/csharplang/proposals/low-level-struct-improvements.md

 - `ref y` with *escape-scope* of *current method*

 Given that there is at least one input with a smaller *escape scope* (`ref y` argument) than one of the outputs (`x` argument) the method call is illegal.

+This is the logic that the method arguments must match rule is trying to encompass.
+It goes further as it considers both `scoped` as a way to remove inputs from consideration and `readonly` as a way to remove `ref` as an output (can't assign into a `readonly ref` so it can't be a source of output).
+These special cases do add complexity to the rules but it's done so for the benefit of the developer.
+The compiler seeks to remove all inputs and outputs it knows can't contribute to the result to give developers maximum flexibility when calling a member.
+Much like overload resolution it's worth the effort to make our rules more complex when it creates more flexibility for consumers.